Dennis Herrera

-Dennis Herrera is an American attorney, currently serving as Public Utilities Commission general manager for San Francisco.
-Herrera was previously City Attorney of San Francisco, known for his longtime legal advocacy for same-sex marriage in California, including the In re Marriage Cases, 43 Cal.4th 757 (2008), and Hollingsworth v.
+Dennis J. Herrera is an American attorney.
+He previously served as City Attorney of San Francisco from 2002 until 2021.
+During his tenure, he was known to advocate for same-sex marriage in California, including the In re Marriage Cases, 43 Cal.4th 757 (2008), and Hollingsworth v.
 Perry, 570.
 U.S. (2013), as well as the legal fight against Proposition 8.
-He was first elected as City Attorney in 2001, and re-elected without opposition in 2005, 2009, 2013, 2015 and 2019.
+Afterward, he served as the general manager for the San Francisco Public Utilities Commission.

 He ran unsuccessfully for Mayor of San Francisco in the 2011 election, finishing third in the City's ranked-choice voting system.
-After his long-standing position as City Attorney, he was unanimously approved in 2021 to become the general manager of the San Francisco Public Utilities Commission.

 Early life and education

 Born November 6, 1962 in Bay Shore, Long Island, New York, Herrera grew up in the nearby middle class community of Glen Cove.
 His father was a psychiatrist who immigrated from Colombia after serving as part of a UN Peacekeeping force during the Suez War of 1956.
 His mother is the child of Italian immigrants and worked as a nurse in Glen Cove.

 Herrera earned his bachelor's degree from Villanova University in Pennsylvania, and his Juris Doctor from the George Washington University Law School in Washington, D.C.
 Herrera worked various jobs to support himself during his education, from his newspaper route as a young boy, to restocking shelves at the local grocery store, to serving as a short order cook in a local diner.
 Upon graduating from law school in 1987, Herrera was offered an associate position at a maritime law firm in San Francisco and moved to the city.